-The practice has four surgeries each of which has an intra-oral x-ray machine and the equipment inventory reflected this.
+The practice has three surgeries each of which has an intra-oral x-ray machine.
+As part of the variation to registration application a dual modality CBCT/OPG machine had been installed in a separate room.
+The equipment inventory reflected all the radiography equipment in place.